RikiXY/Virtual-Staining/README.md

 It:

-- computes tissue masks;
+- computes tissue masks
-- aligns the target image to the source image;
+- aligns the target image to the source image
-- extracts paired patches;
+- extracts paired patches
 - creates `dataset_train/`, `dataset_val/`, and `dataset_test/`

 ### 2. Training and test inference